SARRA-cropmodels/SARRA-data-download/README.md

 # ASSETS :
 This repo also hosts a downscaled iSDAsoil soil texture class (USDA system) (https://zenodo.org/record/4094616#.Y0RBArTP1mN) to be used with SARRA.
 Downscaling was performed from the 0-20cm depth classification, at 4km resolution, aligned with TAMSAT raster files.
 Values were converted to SARRA-O soil type format, a 7 to 8 digit integer where the 6 last digits must be zeroes, and the first digits are the USDA soil code corresponding to the soil characteristics described in the `./data/csvTypeSol/` folder of SARRA-O executable file.
 Also, the null category value was replaced from 255 in iSDA to 0 in SARRA format.

+This repo also hosts a downscaled ISRIC Africa SoilGrids soil texture class (USDA system) to be used with SARRA.
+Downscaling was performed from computing the mode of the different layers in the 0-60cm depth range of the classification, at 4km resolution, aligned with TAMSAT raster files.
+Values were converted to SARRA-O soil type format, a 7 to 8 digit integer where the 6 last digits must be zeroes, and the first digits are the USDA soil code corresponding to the soil characteristics described in the `./data/csvTypeSol/` folder of SARRA-O executable file.
+Also, the null category value was replaced from 255 in iSDA to 0 in SARRA format.

-This asset can be found in `./soil_maps/` path.
+These assets can be found in `./soil_maps/` path.
-To be used in SARRA-O, this file must be renamed `soil_africa_sarrah_tamsat.tif` and put into `./data/` folder of SARRA-O executable.
+To be used in SARRA-O, these files must be renamed `soil_africa_sarrah_tamsat.tif` and put into `./data/` folder of SARRA-O executable.

 # TO-DO :
 Calcul du ET0 par PM